agabor/docs/_includes/android/objects.md

 ### Initializing Subclasses

 You should create new instances of your subclasses using the constructors you have defined.
-Your subclass must define a public default constructor that does not modify fields of the `ParseObject`, which will be used throughout the Parse SDK to create strongly-typed instances of your subclass.
+Your subclass must define a public default constructor that does not modify fields of the `ParseObject`, which will be used throughout the MSG SDK to create strongly-typed instances of your subclass.

 To create a reference to an existing object, use `ParseObject.createWithoutData()`: